-According to Parmigiani Fleurier’s press release that they have disseminated just a day before, the watch is powered by the same Caliber PF334 self-winding movement that also animated their old Parmigiani Fleurier Kalpagraph Savane automatic chronograph that was introduced almost four years ago when the Swiss manufacturer updated their Atelier collection.
+According to Parmigiani Fleurier’s press release that they have disseminated just a day before, the watch is powered by the same Caliber PF334 self-winding movement that also animated their old Kalpagraph Savane automatic chronograph introduced almost four years ago when the Swiss manufacturer updated their Atelier collection.

 Although not terribly complex in its design, the movement is built on whole 68 jewels and offers an extended power reserve of more than 50 hours of continuous operation.
 It is also nicely finished featuring vertical Geneva stripes and beveled edges, and an open-worked oscillating weight with the Swiss brand’s logo.